The AIDA model is gone. As modern marketing evolves, this once-indispensable pillar is pushed to the past tense; it’s rendered as obsolete.

 Just like amateur cooks, the first-time lead capture page designers will benefit from low expectations.
 With the right amount of experimentation, it’s always possible to create your highest-converting lead capture page (and your most delicious Lasagna).

 And just like amateur cooks, you have got to refrain from comparisons.
 Just because someone else is creating a more successful landing page in your industry doesn’t mean you cannot.
+Website page capture is an art.
 Patience pays rewards!

 Things to include in a Lead Capture Landing Page